‘General Hospital’ Spoilers: Julian And Ava Convicted, Maxie To Surprise Nathan At Nurses’ Ball?

 — General Hospital (@GeneralHospital) May 10, 2017

-Andre will go back and check his records to make sure he wrote the right prescription and things will begin to unravel from there.
+Andre will go back and check his records to make sure he wrote the right prescription, and things will begin to unravel from there.

 General Hospital spoilers hint that Ava will face her day in court soon for contributing to Morgan’s death.
-Ava could be sent off to Pentonville and we may only see her occasionally if she is moved to recurring and off contract.
+Ava could be sent to Pentonville, and viewers may only see her occasionally if she is moved to recurring and off contract.

 The character could be killed off completely if the General Hospital producers and West cannot come to an agreement.
 Sonny (Maurice Bernard) could wind up killing Ava for what she did to his son.